carpetbomb/PS4PKG/README.md

 These are stored locally in the cache folder and are only passed to psxhax and nowhere else. `(you can confirm this by reading through the code)`

 while I plan to add some encryption on these cookies it is not a priority at the moment as nothing in the file indicates what site they are for

+# UPDATING

+- Whenever a new update is released here aditional info will be included in the update log at the bottom of the README

 # Bugs
 Please make me aware of any bugs you come across!